Austin Shermer’s review published on Letterboxd :

 Another factor that elevates The Passion above mere torture porn is the focus on performances and production values.
 Aside from The Thin Red Line I've never really been impressed by Jim Caviezel but here he is great.
 He is able to humanize a larger than life figure while at the same time appearing as he constantly has the weight of the world on his shoulders.
 The rest of the cast is filled with fairly unknown actors who do a good job at sinking into the characters.
 While the acting was good, the true standouts of the film are the cinematography and costume design which do a fantastic job at establishing place and time.

 I feel like I have to address the giant Anti-Semitic, racist, misogynist elephant in the room known as Mel Gibson.
-I think he's a good actor and an even better director but also a shitty person.
-Like Roman Polanski or Woody Allen I am able to separate his personal life from his professional career (totally understand anyone who can't/won't though).
-While many believe that Gibson's personal antisemitism leaked into the film, I am of the Roger Ebert persuasion that the Jewish leaders' actions are more political than religious, focusing more on the dangers of theocracy and government oppression in general.
+I think he's a good actor and an even better director but also a piece of shit so even though I’ll gladly watch The Road Warrior or Payback over and over I understand why others wouldn’t and think that it important to frame his film through the context of his shitty persona when it applies.
+While many believe that Gibson's personal antisemitism leaked into the film, I am of the Ebert persuasion that the Jewish leaders' actions are more political than religious, focusing more on the dangers of theocracy and government oppression in general.
 Religion aside, I thought Gibson made stylistic decisions that perfect for this film.
 How many other directors are there who shoot this film in Aramaic and Hebrew?
 How many other directors would refuse to pull any punches when it came to the gruesome violence?
 I can't think of anyone off the top of my head.

 I'm not going to lie and say this film inspired me to convert back to Christianity.
 It didn't.
-However, it did tell me a horrifying yet also beautiful story that made me care for characters I previously had no connection with.
+However, it did tell me a horrifying yet also beautiful story that made me care for a event/parable that I was raise on but actively rejected since I’ve been able to think critically.
 That to me is good film making.